mcormier/lilac/README.md

-Experimenting with Core Foundation and Objective C on Windoze.
+Experiment with Core Foundation, Objective-C and Windows

-This project will eventually create an exe on windows that can be used open a .webloc file in the default Windows by double clicking on it.
+This project creates a Windows exe that opens a .webloc.
+It finds the URL property and then opens the URL in the default browser.

+To build this project you must use cygwin.